pierre-knp/bus-ticket-booking/mern-bus-app/README.md

 * [MongoDB atlas](https://www.mongodb.com/cloud/atlas) - MongoDB Atlas is the global cloud database service for modern applications.
 * [Passport Js](http://www.passportjs.org/) - Passport is authentication middleware for Node.js.
 Extremely flexible and modular, Passport can be unobtrusively dropped in to any Express-based web application.
 ---
+The pipeline would need to be updated according to the deployment environment.